spike1292/rxjs-typescript-training/readme.md

 from([1, 2, 3, 6]).pipe(greaterThan(5)).subscribe(console.log); // logs 6
 ```

 Move the duplicated code into a custom operator, which takes the state key name as property so it can be used with any state key.
+Place this operator in `OPERATORS`

 ## 09 - Unit tests